pachyderm/pachyderm/doc/docs/1.10.x/getting_started/local_installation.md

 some of the Pachyderm basics and is not designed to be a production environment.

-When you run `pachctl deploy local`, a single-node cluster is created.
+`pachctl deploy local` is designed for a single-node cluster.
 This cluster uses local storage on disk and does not create a PersistentVolume (PV).
 If you want to deploy a production multi-node cluster, follow the instructions for your cloud provider or on-prem